 A number of hardy tree species possess bark that is eye-catchingly handsome, particularly in winter, when most everything else in the garden is dressed in frostbitten drab.
 Such trees are essential for bringing defining structure and color and texture to the winter landscape.

-Like the maples, the genus Stewartia is centered in temperate East Asia and eastern North America, and contains several species with beautiful bark.
-The best known, Stewartia pseudocamellia, bears white, camellia-like flowers in early summer, and oval leaves that go fiery in fall.
+Like the maples, the genus Stewartia is centered in temperate East Asia and eastern North America and contains several species with beautiful bark.
+The best known, Japanese stewartia (Stewartia pseudocamellia), bears white, camellia-like flowers in early summer, and oval leaves that go fiery in fall.
 Its most notable feature, however, is its multicolored bark, which exfoliates into mottled patches of gray and bronze and pinkish-tan.
 Other, far lesser known stewartias (including Stewartia rostrata and S. sinensis) are also beautifully mottled.
 Also noteworthy is Stewartia monadelpha, a relatively slight species whose bark resembles that of paperbark maple.
 All these stewartias are small, rather spreading trees that make good choices for sunny to partly shaded niches in modest-sized gardens.
 Most are hardy to USDA Zone 5b.

 A diverse species that occurs over a wide range of Asia in a wide variety of shapes and sizes, lacebark elm (Ulmus parvifolia) has given rise to numerous cultivars, including some dwarf selections that make ideal bonsai subjects.
 For the garden, forms with exfoliating bark are undoubtedly the most desirable, their trunks maturing into a stewartia-like patchwork.
 All forms flourish in full sun, and most will weather USDA Zone 5b conditions.

-Also notable for its showy patchwork bark (and also hardy into USDA Zone 5b) is a medium-sized tree from the witch-hazel family, Parrotia persica.
-Typically multi-stemmed and wide-spreading, it bears leaves that resemble common witch-hazel, and produces curious little early spring flowers composed of clusters of purple stamens.
-Fall color is often a spectacular blaze of orange, red, and smoky purple, with brightest coloration occurring in full sun.
+Also notable for its showy patchwork bark (and also hardy into USDA Zone 5b) is a medium-sized tree from the witch-hazel family, Persian ironwood (Parrotia persica).
+Typically multi-stemmed and wide-spreading, it bears leaves that resemble common witch-hazel and produces curious little early spring flowers composed of clusters of purple stamens.
+Fall color is often a spectacular blaze of orange, red, and smoky purple, with the brightest coloration occurring in full sun.

 Peking Tree Lilac